The secret to aligning your daily actions with your long-term vision is introspection. It took me more than twenty years to realize that.

 How to create your own weekly reflection ritual

-This can be done in a notebook, on my Notion template, on a notetaking app, or on any introspection medium that you like.
+This can be done in a notebook, on my Notion template, on a notetaking app like Evernote, or on any introspection medium that you like. or on any introspection medium that you like.
 The important piece is that you do it consistently every week in order to start getting the transformational benefits.
 You need "data" in order to start seeing the patterns. (ps. that's the transformational part).

 Every Sunday I pull out my review, I ask myself a couple of questions, and I journal for twenty minutes.
 This is my weekly review, in a nutshell.